elunna/nerfhack-changelog/README.md

 * The Oracle level now appears from levels 8-11.
 * Ported Oracle variations 2 and 3 (Splice)
 * Allow dungeon features to generate in the Oracle level.
+* An altar always appears on the Oracle's level.

 ### Temple to Moloch level
 * Ported from SLASH'EM